terra-campaigns/arrival/_arrivalNotions.md

 ## parking lot

 - [ ] part 2 closes with impeding The Void to become one with the engine of Hincland and achieve divine supremacy (GB200)
+- [ ] How to provide some faction level political challenge the PCs can choose to engage with?
 - [ ] Competing groups trying to retrieve something from somewhere
 - [ ] Create mystra / Falestism as Godbound religion
 - [ ] offer dark gift when the angel hound is saved
 - [ ] something in holzander gives a curse (VgtR192)
-- [ ] Check city of poison dungeon
 - [ ] find the Sandman warriors: https://theelementalsmmorpg.fandom.com/wiki/Sand_Men - Sandmen: Elven Champions for the Angels
 - [ ] Track PCs renown and allow these points to be used to change the world at larger scopes
 - [ ] Find a broken Supraxae (From Gellerts channel magic?) and rebuild it?